legal resources necessary to hold negligent facilities accountable.

 The state investigators interviewed the Infection Control Nurse two days later who said, “Yes.
 I expect the CNA to put on gowns and gloves before entering an isolation room.”

 Do you suspect that your loved one suffered harm or injuries while living at Swansea Rehabilitation Health Care?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Swansea.
+Our network of attorneys fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Swansea.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Let our skilled attorneys file and handle your neglect or abuse compensation claim against all those who caused your loved one harm.
 Our years of experience ensure a successful resolution.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.